noelledons/travel-to-ghana/README.md

 # Travel to Ghana

-You can find the website [here](https://noelledons.github.io/travel-to-ghana/).
+This project can be viewed [here](https://noelledons.github.io/travel-to-ghana/).

 ## Summary
-Travel booking page for users travelling to Ghana, Africa.
-Users are able to select their chosen destination, date and number of Adults.
-Additionally, they can see why they should travel to Ghana, top destinations and special packages available for their trip.
+A static travel booking page for customers booking a flight to Ghana, Africa.
+The website allows users to type in a destination and select their preferred date.
+Additionally, users will be able to see top locations and packages available for their trip.

-## Languages
+## Languages Used
 - HTML
 - CSS
 - Javascript (jQuery, Popper.js)